core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 This section defines the preferred string format for including a requested Content Type into the CoAP Content-Formats registry.
 During the review process, the Designated Expert(s) or IANA may rewrite a requested Content Type into this preferred string format before approval.

-The preferred string format is as follows:
+The preferred string format is as defined in {{Section 8.3.1 of -http-sema}} and applies the following rules:

-1. For any case-insensitive elements, lowercase characters must be used.
+1. For any case-insensitive elements, lowercase characters are used.
-   See {{Section 8.3.1 of -http-sema}} for a definition of case-insensitive elements and some examples.
 1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of -http-sema}}.
    Otherwise, a parameter value is included unquoted.
-1. A semicolon followed by one space character is used as the separator between media type and parameters.
+1. A single semicolon character without any adjacent whitespace characters is used as the separator between media type and parameters.

 ## Temporary Note Removal
 {:removeinrfc}